 How Does Colour Theory Affect a 3D Exhibition Stall Design?

-As we discussed earlier, the trade show booth designers will use the colour wheel to come up with an aesthetically pleasing colour palette.
+As we discussed earlier, the expo booth designers will use the colour wheel to come up with an aesthetically pleasing colour palette.
 But why is it important?

 The obvious answer is in the question, to make the 3d exhibition stall design look aesthetically pleasing.
 Think about it, would step into a design stall that is neon, orange, blue, pink and grey?
 Of course not!
 Why is that?
 Because it’s simply not aesthetically pleasing to the eye.